MegaOwIer/rucgraph/README.md

 ## Notes for updating files.

-1. It is preferable to add an example in the end of each h file, for describing how to use the codes in the file.
+1. It is preferable to add an example in the front or end of each h file, for describing how to use the codes in the file.